FAQs

 Why does your church face East?

-Actually, we face towards Jerusalem.
+Actually, we face toward Jerusalem.
 We expect good things from that direction someday.